TysonAndre/igbinary/WINDOWS.md

    (`config.m4` currently has no options.
 May allow disabling apcu support in the future, etc.)

    ```
+   --enable-apcu    Whether to enable APCu support
+   --enable-igbinary Whether to enable igbinary support
    ```

 8. Configure and build:
-   One may want to set CFLAGS to -O2 so it will be faster?
+   One may want to set CFLAGS (or equivalent) to -O2 so it will be faster?

+   If you want to test sessions and apcu as well, a minimal configure script would be:

    ```
-   configure
+   configure --disable-all --enable-cli --enable-cgi --enable-apcu --enable-igbinary
    ```

+   (If this is for a full installation, add `--enable-igbinary` to the config flags you were already using)

+   Then, build/rebuild php.

    ```
    nmake